 Guided cruises offer myriad ways to explore Long Island’s craggy 120-mile coastline from Sound to sea, shore to shore and lighthouse to lighthouse.
-Sightseeing and nature cruises have resumed around Long Island this summer, running at 50% capacity and with other social distancing measures in place.
+Sightseeing and nature cruises have resumed around Long Island this summer, capacities may vary due to guidelines and with other social distancing measures are in place.

 BAY JAM LIVE MUSIC

 Moon Chaser Cruises departing from Captree Boat Basin, Captree State Park, Bay Shore.

 This popular 65-foot boat offers partying space on the main deck and the breezier open deck upstairs.
 Bay Jams cruises feature live rock and reggae, and sightseeing trips are narrated by a former stand-up comic and typically run weekly through September.
 Also, Flynn's restaurant dinner cruises will begin this summer.

 RIVERBOAT TOUR OF GREAT SOUTH BAY

 Departs Bay Shore Marina, end of Clinton Avenue, Bay Shore.